xuetao666/625_Group5/README.md

 ## 3.2 Model comparision
 The following confusion matrices compare our final models fitted using the selected variables shown above.
-Overall, Logistic regression, LASSO Logistic Regression and XGBoost all produced similar results.
-Both logistic regression types had a slight advantage in sensitivity, where XGBoost shows higher specificity.
+Overall, Logistic regression, LASSO Logistic Regression, Random Forest and XGBoost all produced similar results.
+Both logistic regression types had a slight advantage in sensitivity, where Random Forest and XGBoost showed higher specificity.